 Student Meal Charges

+All parents shall be provided the written meal charge policy at the beginning of each school year or upon enrollment in the District for students transferring in mid-year.
+In addition, parents shall be advised of the available payment systems and meal prices.

 Students are limited to no more than $10.00 charges.
 Charges are allowed for students who have forgotten to bring money for breakfast or lunch and have no way to secure any money at the time.

 SUPPORT SERVICES L07.1 AP.1